ztw17/programming-univbasics-4-array-concept-review-lab/README.md

 ### `#using_max`

-Define a method that finds the highest number in a given array.
+Define a method that finds the highest number in a given `Array`.

 ### `#find_nth_element`

-Define a method that finds Nemo in a nested array.
+Define a method that finds Nemo in a nested `Array`.

 ### `#flatten_nested_arrays`

-Define a method that flattens a nested array.
+Define a method that flattens a nested `Array`.

 ### `#flatten_then_sort`

-Define a method that flattens the nested array, and then returns the previous array sorted alphabetically.
+Define a method that flattens the nested `Array`, and then returns the previous `Array` sorted alphabetically.

 ## Conclusion

-There are several methods built into Ruby libraries that help you work with data in arrays.
+There are several methods built into Ruby libraries that help you work with data in `Array`s.
 By using these, you will avoid errors and make your code as clear as possible.

 ## Resources